Tutorial

 )

 For the tests to run, the PYTHONPATH environment variable must be updated to locate the built package library.
-We can use an expression generator to resolve the path of the dependent target directory dynamically:
+We can use a generator expression to resolve the path of the dependent target directory dynamically:

 set_tests_properties(